Updated July 21, 2020

 - Ensure all employees have an adequate supply (at least 2) face coverings available.

-- Ensure all employees are wearing face coverings when required, unless granted an exemption by the Disability Resource Center.
+- Ensure all employees are wearing face coverings when required, unless granted an accommodation by the Disability Resource Center.

 - Contact Human Resources for any issues regarding the use of face coverings by an employee in the workplace.